 Hi I'm Jo

 I enjoy genealogy, both teaching and volunteering in Family History Center.
 I met my husband (Jim) at a singles dance in Tempe, AZ.
 He was taking lessons from the Missionaries at the time and I had been a member 10 years.
 We were both 63 yrs. old.
 Both of us had been in unhappy marriages before.
-After 3 months, we married and have been enjoying our lives together for 15 wonderful years.
+After 3 months, we married and have been enjoying our lives together for 18 wonderful years.
 We have learned so much about love in a home and the results of obedience to the Lord's commandments.
 We have had "callings" (jobs) in the church that have enriched our lives.
 My favorite was in partnership with my husband teaching primary children aged 9 years.
-We were both born in Los Angeles, California and moved to Arizona in 1986.
-We now live in Casa Grande, AZ and spend summers in Show Low, White Mountains.
+We moved to Vancouver, WA in December of 2014 to be near our children in these our latter days.
+Our new ward welcomed us warmly and now we have a new family ward.

 Why I am a Mormon